-AdWords terms provides us a complete do and don’t do a list of actions.
-Google uses this policy when it comes to approve or disapprove any advertisement placed in AdWords, so in a way, this AdWords Policy is Google’s own private bible.
+AdWords terms provide us a complete do and don’t do a list of actions.
+Google uses this policy when it comes to approve/disapprove any advertisement placed in AdWords, so in a way, this AdWords Policy is Google’s own private bible.
 However, not like the current one, Google’s bible changes every few weeks/months, so keep coming here for updates.

 Let’s dig into the details:

 1. User Experience (Advertising should provide a positive experience to users).